Today we’re sharing these pre k color by number sheets for young kids to have fun and learn!

 We love color by number coloring sheets because of all the fun ways you can use them!

-Of course the simplest and most common is to print out on standard paper and let your child color them in with crayons.
-This is best when you need a last minute activity to keep your child entertain.
+Of course, the simplest and most common is to print out on standard paper and let your child color them in with crayons.
+This is best when you need a last-minute activity to keep your child entertained.

-Another way you can use these coloring pages is to print out on heavy white card stock or art paper.
+Another way you can use these coloring pages is to print them out on heavy white card stock or art paper.
 Then, instead of coloring, let your child have a fun paint by number!
 Tempera paint works best for this type of application.

 These printables also work great with markers, oil pastels, and colored pencils.